ci-w/IndividualProject/lit_review/summaries.md

 </p>
 <b>Summary</b>
 <p>Presenting the findings of a lit review on smart technologies for neurodiverse users.
-Their definition of neurodiverse includes: learning difficulities, cognitive impairments, IDs/developmental disabilities.
+Their definition of neurodiverse includes: learning difficulties, cognitive impairments, IDs/developmental disabilities.
 Notes the importance of: inclusive + participatory design, reframing neurological conditions by focusing on strengths rather than limitations.
 Lit review found: 15 theoretical contributions (5 prev reviews, 2 theoretical frameworks, 8 design principles + rec's ), 38 tech development + research studies (9 tangible interfaces, 9 games, 8 mobile apps, 8 wearables, 4 other apps).
-Notes that they tended to use similar experimental design to traditional HCI methods - qualitative including interviews, questionaires, and ethnographic studies.
+Notes that they tended to use similar experimental design to traditional HCI methods - qualitative including interviews, questionnaires, and ethnographic studies.
 Also notes that participants are skewed towards children and males, most involve caregivers/practitioners.
 Mostly small sample sizes (>50) and few involve adults.
-Design reccomendations:
+Design recommendations:
 <ul><li>make instructions clear + accessible</li>
 <li>preference for multimodal feedback in output responses</li>
 <li>strive for customisation - to meet the diverse needs </ul>